 Presented in this report is information to assist the Connecticut State Teachers' Retirement System in meeting the requirements of the Governmental Accounting Standards Board (GASB) Statement No. 67.
-The information is presented for the period ending June 30, 2016.
+The information is presented for the period ending June 30, 2017.

 The annual actuarial valuation used as a basis for much of the information presented in this report was performed as of June 30, 2016.
 The valuation was based on data, provided by the Retirement System staff for active, inactive and retired members along with pertinent financial information.
+The liabilities of the June 30, 2016 actuarial valuation were rolled forward to the measurement date of June 30, 2017.